plenoptic-org/plenoptic/docs/conceptual_intro.rst

 get away with throwing away so much information?
 Trichromacy and color metamers can help explain.

-Researchers studying color percpetion arrived at a standard procedure -- the bipartite color-matching experiment -- for constraining a model for trichromatic metamers, illustrated in :numref:`trichromacy`.
+Researchers studying color perception arrived at a standard procedure -- the bipartite color-matching experiment -- for constraining a model for trichromatic metamers, illustrated in :numref:`trichromacy`.
 An observer matches a monochromatic test color (i.e., a light with energy at only a single wavelength) with the physical mixture of three different monochromatic stimuli, called **primaries**.
 Thus,